Minuscule 544: Description

 This copy was transcribed from an older copy which was defective in Luke.
 It has an unusual number of variations from the ordinary text, though none of the first rate of importance.

 Text

-Hermann von Soden classified the Greek text of the codex to the group Ia.
-Aland did not place it in any Category.
+Scholar Hermann von Soden classified the Greek text of the codex to his group I^{a}.
+Biblical scholar Kurt Aland did not place it in any Category of his New Testament manuscript classification system.